skinnytwinvale/MechaCar_Statistical_Analysis/README.md

 - Deliverable 2: Summary Statistics on Suspension Coils
 - Deliverable 3: T-Test on Suspension Coils
 - Deliverable 4: Design a Study Comparing the MechaCar to the Competition

+## Deliverable 1
+The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using your knowledge of R, you’ll design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.
+Then, you’ll write a short interpretation of the multiple linear regression results in the README.md.

+### Linear Regression to Predict MPG

+## Deliverable 2
+The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
+In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+Using your knowledge of R, you’ll create a summary statistics table to show:

+The suspension coil’s PSI continuous variable across all manufacturing lots The following PSI metrics for each lot: mean, median, variance, and standard deviation.
+Then, in the README.md, you’ll briefly detail and interpret the suspension coil summary statistics.

+### Summary Statistics on Suspension Coils

+## Deliverable 3
+Using your knowledge of R, perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

+### T-Tests on Suspension Coils

+## Deliverable 4
+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+Follow the instructions below to complete Deliverable 4.

+In your README, create a subheading ## Study Design: MechaCar vs Competition.
+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+In your description, address the following questions:
+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?

+### tudy Design: MechaCar vs Competition